-Tricia’s clients and colleagues trust her because she is disciplined, efficient, responsive, practical and has her client’s best interest constantly in mind.
+Tricia’s clients and colleagues trust her because she is disciplined, efficient, and professional, and has her client’s best interest constantly in mind.
 She is privileged to be in the courtroom almost every week and she thrives on that.
 “I joined Gruber Elrod after spending 15 years at an AmLaw 100 firm,” Tricia said.
 “I was attracted to this firm because we try cases and we are always client-focused.
 Our team here has one of the highest levels of competence in courthouses through the nation.
 I also admire the contributions we have to our local community and bar.”

 Before she began her law firm career, Tricia was a briefing attorney for The Honorable James A. Baker at the Supreme Court of Texas from 1999-2000.